yandex/storytests-cli/README.md

 `storytests-cli` can be configured with the following properties:

 -   ```ts
-    testGenerationStrategy: 'component' | 'story';
+    strategy: 'component' | 'story';
     ```

     When set to `'component'` a separate test file will be created for every matched **file**.
 When set to `'story'` a separate test file will be created for every matched **story** in a file.

 -   ```ts
-    relativeTestDirectoryPath: string;
+    testDirectoy: ((component: string, path: string) => string) | string;
     ```

     Path to the folder where test files will be created relative to the matched file folder.
+Can be either a function or a string.
+Relative paths are supported: in this case they will be resolve against matched file directory.

 -   ```ts
-    testFilePostfixes: string[];
+    postfixes: string[];
     ```

     Postfixes for generated test files.
 For example, to create [`hermione`](https://github.com/gemini-testing/hermione) and other generic test files you can specify `['hermione', 'test']` as the value.

 -   ```ts
-    storyFilesPath: string[];
+    filesGlob: string;
     ```

     Absolute path glob pattern to match desired story files.

 -   ```ts
-    componentNamePattern: RegExp;
+    componentPattern: RegExp;
     ```

     RegExp to match the component name in a Storybook file.

 -   ```ts
-    storyNamePattern: RegExp;
+    storyPattern: RegExp;
     ```

     RegExp to match the story names in a Storybook file.

 -   ```ts
-    testTemplate: (
+    generateTest: (
         component: string,
         story: string | string[],
         postfix: string,
     ) => string | false;
     ```

     A function that gets called for every file with every possible combination of stories/postfixes and should return test file content.
-Recieves matched component name (the result of the match from `componentNamePattern`), stories matched from `storyNamePattern` in the file or a single story name (if `testGenerationStrategy` is set to `'story'`), as well as the postfix from `testFilePostfixes`.
+Recieves matched component name (the result of the match from `componentPattern`), stories matched from `storyPattern` in the file or a single story name (if `strategy` is set to `'story'`), as well as the postfix from `postfixes`.
 This function could also return `false` (not any other falsy value though), then no test file for this combination of arguments will be created.

 -   ```ts
     generateFileName: (